flemingsyaifullah/testapp/README.md

 git clone https://github.com/flemingsyaifullah/testapp.git

-Please upload your completed code by creating <b>New Branch<b> and inform us your branch to review eg branch_your name
+Please upload your completed code by creating <b>New Branch</b> and inform us your branch to review eg branch_your name

 Thank you